fieldtrip/website/tutorial/distributedcomputing_parfor.md

 -   introduce looping to perform the same analysis on multiple subjects
 -   use the [MATLAB Parallel Computing toolbox](http://www.mathworks.com/products/parallel-computing/) to do parallel computations and analyze multiple subjects at once
--   set up the code to deal with problematic subjects, such that successful analysis steps do not have to be repeated
+-   set up the code to deal with problematic subjects, such that successfully completed analyses do not have to be repeated if one fails

 This tutorial is focused on parallel computing, hence the code samples are set up to bring this aspect to the front.
 To keep it simple, as a consequence most of the code samples do NOT follow the recommendations in [Creating a clean analysis pipeline](/tutorial/scripting) regarding separating subject details from the analysis code, writing wrapper analysis functions, or handling of the input and output data through files.
 The final example also does not completely follow the guidelines, but does show what functions to use when interacting with files and paths to files in a parallel computing setting.